H. E. Crudgington: Early years

 H. E. Crudgington was born Henry Edmund Crudgington in Dublin, Ireland in 1852; the son of John Crudgington (b.1818).
 He studied theology at Rawdon College, Leeds, England, and studied medicine at the hospital in Leeds.

 He was the first to be accepted by the Baptist Missionary Society of England as one of the pioneers who were going to help Thomas J. Comber found the Congolese Mission.

 Congo mission

 Early days (1879–1881)

 The small group of missionaries arrived in Banana on 9 June 1879, and went on to São Salvador.

 At first they lived in straw huts, but by the next spring they had completed a stone house.

 Comber and Crudgington left on 2 January 1880 hoping to reach Stanley Pool.

 They received a friendly reception almost everywhere, particularly in Mwala, where they stayed for a week.

-Crudgington stayed on for five weeks, practiced medicine and founded a children's school.
+Crudgington stayed on for five weeks, practised medicine and founded a children's school.

 None of their attempts for 18 months managed to reach the Pool.